ahmadreza-smdi/Advertisement-Optimization/README.md

 # Advertisement optimization
-considering the context of advertise, Suggest best website to put the ads on
+Suggest best website to put the ads on, considering the context of advertise

 ## Deep into the Project
 Given the content of a website, the overall interests of those who follow it can be assessed.